 - The city or county where the marriage occurred

-- Both of the spouses dates of birth
+- Both of the spouse's birth date

 - The age of both of the spouses when the marriage was finalized

 CA Department of Public Health – Vital Records

 How Do I Obtain a Copy of My Marriage Certificate in California

 To obtain a marriage certificate in California, a registrant must visit the county clerk or court recorder’s office in the county where the marriage happened.
 Depending on the county of the marriage, fees and requirements for obtaining these records may vary.
 Individuals can also order a public marriage certificate online through an independent third party or by mail from the California Vital Records Office.
 Each online order or mail request for a marriage certificate costs $17.

 In order to get married in California, parties must obtain what is called a Marriage License.
 There are two kinds of marriage licenses in California: Public or Confidential.
 Both of these documents require information and agreements from both parties, but the requirements differ slightly.
 The necessary information includes the names of both parties, date of the upcoming marriage, and a marriage statement.

 A marriage license is also a contract that states what rights and obligations both parties must meet and abide by.

 Confidential marriage license records are not available for viewing or copying by anyone but the two subjects of the record or a requestor authorized by a court order.